 Cesarean Section:

-See also How many calories do you burn walking a golf course
+See also How many calories are in a cup of sprite

 In contrast, a cesarean section involves a surgical procedure in which the baby is delivered through an incision in the abdominal wall and uterus.
 While the energy expenditure during a cesarean section may not be as intense as in a natural birth, it is still essential to acknowledge the physical demands placed on the body.
 The surgical procedure itself requires precise movements and coordination from the medical team, while the mother’s body must also adapt to the changes and recovery associated with the surgery.
 The energy required for healing and post-operative recovery should also be taken into consideration when comparing caloric burn.